The Prince of Winterfell: At Harrenhal

-Tywin meeting with his council discusses the siege of King's Landing and what will be done about Stannis and the Starks attacking Casterly Rock.
+Tywin’s meeting with his council discusses the siege of King's Landing and what will be done about Stannis and the Starks attacking Casterly Rock.
 As Tywin departs to face Robb's army, Arya is unable to find Jaqen H'ghar in time for him to kill Tywin, and instead forces him to help her escape.
 That night, Jaqen kills the castle's guards, allowing Arya, Gendry, and Hot Pie to escape.

 In the Westerlands

 Robb returns from the Crag with Talisa to learn Jaime has escaped.
 Catelyn admits that Brienne is escorting Jaime to King's Landing to trade for Sansa and Arya, and Robb has Catelyn placed under guard.
 Roose Bolton assures Robb that Bolton's bastard son is nearing Winterfell; Robb orders mercy be shown to any Ironborn except Theon to persuade Theon's men to betray him.
 Talisa enters Robb's tent and talks at length about her brother and leaving highborn society in Volantis.
-Immediately after that Robb confesses to Talisa that he does not want to marry Frey's daughter, and they have sex in his tent.
+Robb confesses to Talisa that he does not want to marry Frey's daughter, and they have sex in his tent.